 This series of four e-courses titled, Creating Safe and Healthy Environments for Immigrant and Refugee Youth, will help with planning and implementing practices that create welcoming environments, learning engagement and success for immigrant and refugee students in Wisconsin schools.
 All four interactive modules are designed to support educators, educational staff and leaders at all levels to enhance their understanding by working in the e-course modules individually or in groups.
 Within each module you links to supplementary resources and templates to support learning.

-The Wisconsin Department of Public Instruction makes available through the Office of Refugee Resettlement (ORR), within the Department of Health and Human Services, provides funds through in the form of discretionary grants.
+The Office of Refugee Resettlement (ORR), within the Department of Health and Human Services, provides funds through in the form of discretionary grants.
 The purpose of this program is to assist refugee children in improving their academic performance and social adjustment to school.
-The term newly arrived refugees refers to individuals who were not born in this country and who have been attending schools in one or more states for less than three complete academic years.
+Contact the ORR directly about available resources.